 The best and worst times to have Laser Eye Surgery

-Inanimate objects are difficult enough to manage, but complex living organisms like the body make things really challenging.
-Ageing, disease, hormones, and genes affect us all differently, and finding those ideal moments for change is a true skill in itself.
+Ageing, disease, hormones, and genes affect us all differently, and finding those ideal moments for making a change to something like your eyesight is a skill in itself.

-Part of this is because the body is happy chugging away in the background, autonomously regulating systems and repairing and growing while we go about our days none the wiser.
+One reason for this is the body is somewhat happy chugging away in the background, autonomously regulating systems and repairing and growing while you go about your day none the wiser.

 Knowledge Dispels Fear